lbryio/spec/index.md

 An _accepted_ claim is one that has been been entered into the blockchain.
 This happens when the transaction containing it is included in a block.

-Accepted claims do not appear in or affect the claimtrie state until they are [Active](#active).
+Accepted claims do not affect the claimtrie leaf order until they are [active](#active).

 The sum of the amount of a claim and all accepted supports is called the _total amount_.